Contents: Removal ↡ Installation ↡

-Attention: For this operation, a suitable hoist with a winch is required.
-You will also need a new oil pan gasket and a new gasket for the additional pan section, if available.
-You will need new bolts securing the front suspension to the cross member of the body.
+Note: This operation requires a suitable hoist and winch.
+You will also need a new oil pan gasket and a new subpan gasket if applicable.
+You will also need new front suspension to crossmember bolts.

 1. Disconnect the negative battery terminal.

-2. If required, remove the lower motor protection, in accordance with chapter 11.
+2. If necessary, remove the lower engine guard in accordance with chapter 11.

-3. Remove the front anti-roll bar as described in chapter 10.
-Please note that the stabilizer bar can be left in place under the car, if there are conditions for unscrewing the mounting bolts.
-Note that the stabilizer bar should be on the left side when viewed from below the vehicle, removing it should allow the support bolts to be removed unhindered.
+3. Remove the front stabilizer bar as described in chapter 10.
+Note that the stabilizer bar can be left in place under the car, if you provide conditions for unscrewing the mounting bolts.
+Note that the stabilizer bar should be on the left when viewed from underneath the car, its removal should ensure unhindered removal of the support bolts.

-4. Disconnect the tie rod on the left side and the steering damper on the right side, in accordance with chapter 10.
+4. Disconnect the steering rod on the left side and the steering damper on the right side, in accordance with chapter 10.

 5. Drain the engine oil as described in chapter 1B.

-6. If required, remove the engine travel limiter in accordance with paragraph 16.
+6. If necessary, remove the engine travel limiter in accordance with paragraph 16.

-7. Where provided, remove the two engine damper mounting bolts on the left side of the vehicle.
+7. Where provided, unscrew the two bolts securing the engine shock absorber on the left side of the vehicle.

 8. Unfasten the fan shroud and place it on top of the fan blades as described in chapter 3.